epicsuite/workflow/workflow.md

   all processing needed to create all track files required by the 4D data specification.

+## Step 4: Visual exploration of 4D datasets

+Once the workflow steps have run and completed successfully, the [visual exploration tool]() can be run on the resulting 4D ensemble dataset.
+The tool takes the top level of the resulting data hierarchy as an argument, and allows the user to explore all experiments, chromosomes and tracks that have been created.

 ### Constraints and requirements
 - Each of these steps can be run multiple times on a single `epicworkflow.yaml` file, incrementally adding data to the 4D dataset for that workflow.
 The steps